marian-nmt/marian-examples/training-basics-spm/README.md

 ./run-me.sh 0 1 2 3
 ```

+## Step-by-step Walkthrough

+In this section we repeat the content from the above `run-me.sh` script with explanations.
+You should be able to copy and paste the commands and follow through all the steps.

+### Preparing the test and validation sets

+### Downloading the training files

+### Training the NMT model

-Next it executes a training run with `marian`.
+Next, we execute a training run with `marian`.
 Note how the training command is called passing the
 raw training and validation data into Marian.
 A single joint SentencePiece model will be saved to
 `model/vocab.roen.spm`.